nandorojo/swr-firestore/README.md

-  // these all update BOTH Firestore & the local cache ⚡️ set, // set a firestore document update, // update a firestore document fuego, // get the firebase instance used by this lib getCollection, // prefetch a collection, without being hooked into SWR or React getDocument, // prefetch a document, without being hooked into SWR or React } from '@nandorojo/swr-firestore'
+  // these all update BOTH Firestore & the local cache ⚡️ set, // set a firestore document update, // update a firestore document fireSWR, // get the firebase instance used by this lib getCollection, // prefetch a collection, without being hooked into SWR or React getDocument, // prefetch a document, without being hooked into SWR or React } from '@nandorojo/swr-firestore'